University of Toronto: Admissions

+At the graduate level, the university admitted 15,214 students out of 45,221 applicants, for an admission rate of 33.6 per cent in the 2024–25 year.

 Library and collections

-Robarts Library, a Brutalist structure, houses the university's main collection for humanities and social sciences.
+Robarts Library, a Brutalist structure on the St. George campus, houses the university's main collection for humanities and social sciences.

 The University of Toronto Libraries is the third-largest academic library system in North America, following those of Harvard and Yale, measured by number of volumes held.
 Its collections include more than 12 million print books, 1.9 million digital books, over 160,000 journal titles, and close to 30,000 metres of archival materials.
 It consists of 40 libraries across the university's three campuses, the largest being Robarts Library, which holds about five million bound volumes that form the main collection for humanities and social sciences.
 The Thomas Fisher Rare Book Library constitutes one of the largest repositories of publicly accessible rare books and manuscripts.
 Its collections range from ancient Egyptian papyri to incunabula and libretti; the subjects of focus include British, Western and Canadian literature, Aristotle, Darwin, the Spanish Civil War, the history of science and medicine, Canadiana and the history of books.
-The Cheng Yu Tung East Asian Library has a rare 40,000-volume Chinese collection from the Song Dynasty (960–1279) to the Qing Dynasty (1644–1911) that was originally held by scholar Mu Xuexun (1880–1929).
+The Cheng Yu Tung East Asian Library has a rare 40,000-volume Chinese collection from the Song dynasty (960–1279) to the Qing dynasty (1644–1911) that was originally held by scholar Mu Xuexun (1880–1929).
 The Richard Charles Lee Canada-Hong Kong Library has the largest research collection for Hong Kong and Canada–Hong Kong studies outside of Hong Kong.
 The rest of the library collections are dispersed at departmental and faculty libraries in addition to about 1.3 million bound volumes the colleges hold.
 The university has collaborated with the Internet Archive since 2005 to digitize some of its library holdings.

 Housed within University College, the University of Toronto Art Centre contains three major art collections.
 The Malcove Collection is primarily represented by Early Christian and Byzantine sculptures, bronzeware, furniture, icons and liturgical items.
 It also includes glassware and stone reliefs from the Greco-Roman period, and the painting Adam and Eve by Lucas Cranach the Elder, dated from 1538.
 The University of Toronto Collection features Canadian contemporary art, while the University College Art Collection holds significant works by the Group of Seven and 19th century landscape artists.